renderedtext/semaphore-docs-new/source/docs/supported-stack.md

 * C/C++ (gcc 4.6)
 * Java (openjdk7 - 7u25-2.3.10)
-* Node.js (0.10.24)
 * Perl (5.14.2)
 * Python (2.7.3)

-Builds on Semaphore run on Ubuntu 12.04 Precise LTS.
+Builds on Semaphore run on Ubuntu 12.04 Precise LTS 64-bit.

 The timezone on the machine is UTC.